Fruit trees characteristics

 We consider fruit trees those type of trees that produce fruits for our consumption.
 The term does not include the trees capable of producing fruits but which are not grown or produced for Men.

 Fruit trees are classified in different ways according to the fruits they produce.
 To understand the different types of fruit trees we need to understand clearly the different parts of a fruit.
-The drawing below shows the parts of a peach, a fleshy fruit of drupe type.
+The attached drawing shows the parts of a peach, a fleshy fruit of drupe type.

 Basically a typical fleshy fruit has a cover that encloses the seeds.
 This outer layer, called the pericarp, usually consists of an outer layer called the exocarp, which is what is commonly known as "skin."